FAQ - THE PARENTING GUIDEBOOK

 Racers in the U14 and U12 age groups participate in both “Qualifier” and “Open” (fun) slalom and giant slalom races.

-Open races are open to racers from all regions and have no effect on your BWL ranking.
+Open races are open to racers from all regions and have no effect on your NHARA ranking.

 Racers in the U16 age group participate in both “Qualifier” and “Open” (fun) slalom and giant slalom and speed (SG) races.
 Qualifiers are part of the NHARA U16 regional system.
 Open races are open to all U16 racers regardless of their region within NH.
 There are end-of-season opportunities for the faster racers to compete against those from other regions and states.